 The 10 Cheapest New Cars with Good Gas Mileage

 MSRP from $23,400

 In a marketplace that has long been dominated by the likes of the Toyota Prius when it comes to affordability and mileage, Korean auto giant Hyundai is now emerging as a market leader.
-The Ioniq Blue not only offers incredible fuel economy, but at under $24,000 for a starting MSRP is one of the more affordable sedan options out there.
+The Ioniq Blue not only offers incredible fuel economy, but at under $24,000 for a starting MSRP, this one of the more affordable sedan options out there.
 It’s a whole $4500 cheaper than its plug-in sibling.